-Insurance Advisory Services Under SAC Code 997161
+Insurance Advisory Under SAC Code 997161

 Insurance advisory services help individuals and businesses choose the right insurance cover by explaining policy options, terms, premiums and claim processes.
 Insurance brokers, advisors and insurance agent services guide clients across life, health, motor and other policies so that risks are covered properly.
 Under GST, such insurance advisory services are classified under SAC 997161.
 This SAC code and its GST rate decide how GST is charged on insurance advisory, brokerage and related service fees.